-These are the nodesets on the mesh at which we want to match the modes.
+The nodesets on the mesh at which we want to match the modes.
 Syntax: "match_nodesets {integer} {...}".
 These will be defined on the "reference" mesh which is the mesh that has the modes we are trying to match (see "ref_data_file").
 Each nodeset should contain only a single node.